Flux.2 Klein: Three New Models for Real-Time Image Generation

 • Inference time (RTX 5090, s): ~17

-Which Flux.2 Klein model is best for real-time interfaces and live previews?
+Which Flux.2 Klein model is best for real-time concepting?

-For live or highly interactive use (prompt sliders, generative UIs, design tools), FLUX.2 [klein] 4B (distilled) is usually the best choice.
+FLUX.2 [klein] 4B (distilled) is usually the best choice.
 It is the fastest variant while still producing coherent, visually pleasing images.
-On RunDiffusion, set 4B distilled as your default, then selectively rerun key prompts on 9B (distilled) when you need a higher level of detail or more polished final assets.
+On RunDiffusion, select the 4B distilled tool or add it to your Runnit board.
+Selectively rerun key prompts on 9B when you need a higher level of detail or more polished final assets.

 When should I choose a Base model instead of a distilled variant?